OpenNebula/docs/source/intro_release_notes/release_notes_community/known_issues.rst

 vCenter monitoring can fail due to too many open sockets.
 This is due to a wrong disposal of vCenter connections.

-As a workaround, apply the following patch to the vcenter_monitor.rb.
+As a workaround, apply the following patch to the vcenter_cluster.rb.

 Save the patch to a file called vcenter_cluster.patch